akhilsaini/aws-csa-2017/README.md

   - Helps developers failure resilient systems and isolate them

-### EC2 Pricing
+### EC2 Options

-  - On demand.

-  - Pay per hour of usage.
+  - **On demand** :
+    - Users that want low cost and flexibility of Amazon EC2 without any upfront payment of long term commitment.
+    - Allows you to pay fixed rate by the hour (or by the second) with no commitment.
     - Applications with short term, spiky usage patterns or unpredictable workloads that cannot be interrupted.

-  - New apps on AWS
+    - New apps on AWS which are being developed and tested for the first time.

-  - Reserved pricing
+  - **Reserved** :

-  - Reserve capacity over significant period of time.
-Significant discount.
+    - provide you with a capacity reservation, and offer a significant discount on the hourly charge for an instance.
+Terms can be 1 or 3 Year/s.
     - Applications with steady or predictable usage over a period of time.
-Reserved capacity required.
+    - Reserved capacity required.
     - Further discount if upfront payment

-  - Spot pricing –
+      - Standard RIs (Upto 75% off on demand)
+      - Convertible RIs (Upto 54% off on demand) : Capability to change the attributes of the RI as long as the exchange results in the creation of Reserved Instances of equal or greater value.
+      - Scheduled RIs available to launch within the time windows you reserve.
+This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of day, a week or a month.
+  - **Spot** :
+    - Enable you to bid whatever price you want for instance capacity, providing for even greater savings.
+Your application should be having flexible start/stop time.
     - Bid your price for compute.
 When bid price is higher than Spot price, then you can provision it.
 When it goes lower, instance is terminated.
-Useful for applications who have flexible start / stop times
+    - Useful for applications that have flexible start / stop times.

-  - [Exam Tip] If AWS terminates instance, you are not charged for partial hour.
-If you terminate, you will be charged for the hour.

-  - Applications that are feasible only at very low compute prices.
-E.g. pharma simulations
+    - Applications that are feasible at very low cost.

-  - Applications with urgent computing capacity
+    - Users with urgent computing needs for large amounts of additional capacity.

-  - Dedicated physical machines – pay by hour.

-  - Massive discount for reserved instances over a long period of time – upto 70% for 3 years.
+  - **Dedicated Hosts** :

-  - Useful for regulatory requirements
+    - Useful for regulatory requirements that may not support multitenant virtualization.

-  - Certain licensing agreements prevent usage on virtual machine / multi-tenancy deployments.
+    - Great for licensing which doesn't support multi-tenancy or cloud deployments.
+    - Can be purchased on-demand (hourly).
+    - Can be purchased as a reservation for up to 70% off the on-demand price.
+    - Physical EC2 server dedicated for your use.
+Dedicated hosts can help you reduce costs by allowing you to use existing server-bound software licenses.

 ### EC2 Instance Types